mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

     </tr>
     <tr>
       <td style="text-align:left">Mattermost server</td>
-      <td style="text-align:left">Used to refer to the physical server on which you run Mattermost.
+      <td style="text-align:left">Refers to the physical server on which you run Mattermost.
 It is
         also referred to as the customer&#x2019;s Mattermost server.
 Always lowercase &quot;server&quot; when referring to the customer&#x2019;s physical Mattermost server</td>